t3rn/t3rn/docs/main/docs/executor/become-an-executor/gui-setup/mac/gui-setup.md

 ### Configure Settings

-**1.** Go to Settings and set your preferred Network Environment - Testnet or Devnet.
+**1.** Go to Settings and set your preferred Network Environment - Testnet.

 **2.** Enable your preferred networks to operate on by checking your selections.
 :::info If your wallet balance falls below the threshold on one of your enabled networks, that specific network will be removed.